 - Noise level

 If you want a cordless professional hair clipper, the Andis Professional Ceramic Hair Clipper (Andis BGR+), should be on your shortlist.
-Without a doubt, one of the best professional hair clippers available on the market today.
+Without a doubt, one of the best cordless hair clippers available on the market today.
 The Andis Professional Ceramic Hair Clipper is a cordless–yet-powerful–universal motor, detachable blade hair clipper.

 It comes with seven attachment combs, clipper oil, charging unit, battery pack, a CeramicEdge #000 blade and a heavy-duty storage case.
 The Andis Professional Ceramic Hair Clipper is for those who are not into corded hair clippers.
 It lasts for 1 hour on a 1-hour charge.
 (The battery can be charged separately).